Traci Broman | Director & Instructor

 Megan teaches ballet & pre-ballet on Thursdays.
 Megan formerly studied at the Village Dance Studio for over ten years and has been on the staff for over 18 years.
 She graduated with a Bachelor of Science in Dance Performance from Ball State University.
 While at Ball State she was a member of the Ball State Dance theatre where she performed many leading roles in ballet, tap, jazz, modern, clogging and folk dance.
 She has choreographed many outstanding dances, including Mulan, Moana, & many more in the past recital.
 She is a devoted mother, wife, and huge asset to the studio.

 Mikayla Karis Smith is an Anderson University graduate where she received a BFA in Dance Business.
 She had the opportunity to work with Motus Dance Theatre for Cultivate 2017 and Crossroads Dance Indy at Indy Fringe 2017 and Indy Fringe 2018.
 In Columbus, Ohio, Mikayla was involved in Ten Tiny Dances 2018 and 2019 with New Vision Dance Company.
 She has taught dance and choreography at Studio C School of Dance, YMCA of Pickaway County and Pickerington High School North’s Chorale.
-Her first teaching job was with Village Dance Studio for the 2015-2016 school year and she is very excited to return to teach hip hop this year.
+She has been teaching at VDS for 4 years and is excited for another season!.